Peñarol: Amateurism (1891–1931)

-First European tour
+First European Tour

 In 1927, Peñarol made its first tour to Europe, playing a total of 19 matches against teams from Germany, Switzerland, Austria, Spain, Czechoslovakia and France.
 The tour extended from April to June.
 The first match of the tour was vs. the Vienna combined, which Peñarol lost by 3–1.
 The Uruguayan team then played Bayern Munich (1–2), SpVgg (1–2), Hertha BSC (Berlin) (0–1).
 The first win was v.
 Eintracht Frankfurt (3–1).
 The lineup for that match was Luis Biscardi, Demis D’Agosto, José Benincasa, Pascual Ruotta, Gildeón Silva, Antonio Aguerre, Ladislao Pérez, Antonio Sacco, Pablo Terevinto, Peregrín Anselmo, Antonio Campolo.
 Goals were scored by Suffiotti (2) and Ruotta.
 The tour continued in Switzerland, v.
 Young Fellows (1–0), Rapid Vienna (0–5), then facing Sparta Prague (losing by 1–0).

-On June 5, Peñarol played its first game in Spain v.
+On 5 June, Peñarol played its first game in Spain v.
 FC Barcelona, losing by 1–5.
 The second test was played one day later, finishing in a tie (1–1).
 Other notable games of the tour were the two tests v.
 Atlético Madrid (5–2 and 4–3).

 Peñarol played a total of 19 matches in 80 days (6 in Spain, 5 in Germany, 4 in Switzerland and 1 in Czechoslovakia and France), totalizing 7 wins, 4 draws and 8 losses.
 The team scored 32 goals and received 33, with Antonio Sacco being the topscorer with 9 goals.

 After its first European tour in 1927, Peñarol won the Uruguayan championship in 1928 and 1929; the following year, the club defeated Olimpia 1–0 in its first game at the Centenario Stadium in Montevideo.

-Consolidation
+Professional Era: 1932 to 1959 1932-1950

-In 1932, Peñarol and River Plate played the first game of the professional era.
-Peñarol won the first Uruguayan professional championship with 40 points, five more than runners-up Rampla Juniors.
-After placing second in 1933 and 1934, the club won four consecutive league tournaments between 1935 and 1938; they also won the 1936 Torneo Competencia.
+In 1932, the Uruguayan Football League officially established professionalism, with Peñarol debuting against River Plate.
+That same year it won its first professional championship after accumulating 40 points, five more than its closest pursuer, Rampla Juniors.
+After finishing second in the 1933 and 1934 seasons, Peñarol won the first of four consecutive championships between 1935 and 1938, as well as the Torneo Competencia in 1936.